sms23uwf/PDFsharper_Fortify/README.md

 * Form flattening

-Features we need and plan to support in the next 12 months.
+Features we need and plan to support in the next 2 months.
 (1.7)
+* Compressed object stream writing

+Features we need and plan to support in the next 12 months (1.8)
 * Unembed fonts
-* Compressed object stream writing
 * Linearization